NukeMail

 TL;DR

-A comprehensive guide to keeping your email address private online, covering temporary email, aliases, privacy-focused providers, breach monitoring, and...
+A full guide to keeping your email address private online, covering temporary email, aliases, privacy-focused providers, breach monitoring and strategies...

 01Audit your current email exposure

-Also search for your email address in a regular search engine.
-If it appears on public profiles, forum posts, or company directories, that is another avenue for spam and phishing.
-Knowing your starting point helps you prioritize which protections matter most.
+Search for your email address in a regular search engine too.
+If it shows up on public profiles, forum posts or company directories, that is another way for spam and phishing to reach you.
+Knowing where you started helps you focus on which protections matter most.

-Make a list of every service where you have used your primary email address.
-Most people underestimate this number by a factor of three or four.
-Browser-based password managers often have an audit feature that shows all saved logins, which gives you a clearer picture of your true exposure.
+Write down every service where you have used your primary email address.
+Most people underestimate this number by three or four times.
+Browser-based password managers often have an audit feature that shows all your saved logins.
+Checking this gives you a clearer picture of your true exposure.

 02Create a tiered email strategy

 Stop using one email address for everything.
 Instead, create tiers.
-Tier 1: your real email, used only for banking, government, healthcare, and close personal contacts.
-Tier 2: a secondary email (free Gmail/Outlook) for services you use regularly but do not fully trust.
-Tier 3: temp email for one-time signups, downloads, and anything you will never need again.
+Tier 1 is your real email for banking, government, healthcare and close personal contacts.
+Tier 2 is a secondary email like a free Gmail or Outlook account for services you use regularly but don't fully trust.
+Tier 3 is for temp email addresses used for one-time signups, downloads and anything you'll never need again.

-This tiered approach means a breach at a shopping site (Tier 2) does not compromise your bank (Tier 1), and spam from a sketchy download (Tier 3) never reaches either real inbox.
+This tiered approach means a breach at a shopping site (Tier 2) won't compromise your bank (Tier 1).
+Spam from a sketchy download (Tier 3) never reaches either real inbox.

-The discipline is in correctly categorizing each new service before you sign up.
-It takes five seconds of thought: "Is this Tier 1, 2, or 3?"
-Most services fall clearly into one tier.
-When in doubt, use a lower tier — you can always upgrade an alias to your real email later, but you cannot take your real email back from a service that already has it.
+The trick is to correctly categorize each new service before you sign up.
+Spend five seconds thinking about whether the site is Tier 1, 2 or 3.
+Most services fit into one tier easily.
+When in doubt, use a lower tier.
+You can always upgrade an alias to your real email later, but you can't take your real email back from a service that already has it.

 03Use temporary email for all throwaway signups

-Any time you encounter a signup form for something you will use once and forget about — free trials, gated content downloads, wifi login portals, contest entries, one-time tools — use a temp email.
-NukeMail gives you a private inbox for 24 hours with no signup required.
-Create an address, get what you need, and move on.
-The address ceases to exist on its own.
+Any time you hit a signup form for something you'll use once and forget about, like free trials, gated content downloads, wifi login portals, contest entries or one-time tools, use a temp email.
+NukeMail gives you a private inbox for 24 hours without requiring a signup.
+You create an address, get what you need and move on.
+The address disappears on its own after that.

-This is the single most effective step for stopping new spam.
-If your email address does not exist in a company's database, they cannot email you, sell your address, or lose it in a breach.
+This is the single most effective way to stop new spam.
+If your email address isn't in a company database, they can't send you emails, sell your address or lose it in a data breach.

-Think of temp email as the default for new signups, not the exception.
+Think of temp email as the default for new signups instead of the exception.
 Instead of asking "should I use temp email for this?" ask "is there a good reason I need to give my real email to this service?"
 Inverting the default makes privacy protection the path of least resistance rather than an extra step you have to remember.

 04Use email aliases for semi-trusted ongoing services

-For services you want to keep using but do not fully trust — online shopping, social media, newsletters you actually read — use an email alias service.
-SimpleLogin, AnonAddy, and Firefox Relay create unique forwarding addresses for each service.
-You can disable any alias instantly if it starts receiving spam, without affecting your other services or your real email.
+Use an email alias service for accounts you want to keep but don't fully trust.
+This works for online shopping, social media or newsletters you actually read.
+Tools like SimpleLogin, AnonAddy and Firefox Relay create unique forwarding addresses for each service.
+You can disable any alias instantly if it starts receiving spam.
+This stops the junk mail without affecting your other services or your real email address.

 Aliases give you permanent email access (unlike temp email) while hiding your real address (unlike plus addressing).
 They sit in the sweet spot between full privacy and full convenience.

-Most alias services integrate with password managers and browser extensions, making it easy to generate a new alias at the point of signup.
-Firefox Relay is built directly into the Firefox browser, and SimpleLogin offers extensions for Chrome and Firefox.
-The setup takes a few minutes, and the habit becomes second nature within a week.
+Most alias services connect to password managers and browser extensions.
+This lets you create a new alias right when you sign up for a site.
+Firefox Relay is built into the Firefox browser.
+SimpleLogin offers extensions for Chrome and Firefox.
+The setup takes a few minutes and the habit becomes second nature within a week.

 05Consider a privacy-focused email provider

-Gmail and Outlook are convenient but their business models involve analyzing your email for advertising and data purposes.
-Privacy-focused providers like ProtonMail, Tutanota, or Fastmail offer end-to-end encryption and stronger privacy policies.
-They cost a few dollars per month but remove the advertising company from your most private communications.
+Gmail and Outlook are convenient.
+Their business models rely on scanning your email for advertising and data collection.
+Providers like ProtonMail, Tutanota or Fastmail focus on privacy by offering end-to-end encryption and better policies.
+You pay a few dollars per month for these services.
+In return you keep advertising companies out of your private communications.

-You do not need to switch entirely — using a privacy-focused provider for your Tier 1 (high-trust) email while keeping Gmail for Tier 2 is a practical compromise.
+You don't need to switch your entire setup.
+Using a privacy-focused provider for your Tier 1 high-trust email and keeping Gmail for Tier 2 is a practical compromise.
 ProtonMail and Tutanota both offer free tiers with enough storage for a Tier 1 email that receives limited traffic.

-End-to-end encryption means the email provider itself cannot read your emails, even if compelled by a court order.
-This is a meaningful difference from Gmail, where Google holds the encryption keys and can access your data.
+End-to-end encryption means the email provider cannot read your messages.
+They can't see them even if a court orders them to hand over data.
+This is a real difference from Gmail because Google holds the encryption keys and maintains the ability to access your information.

 06Clean up your existing digital footprint

-Go through your existing accounts and unsubscribe from marketing emails you do not want.
-Use the unsubscribe link in the email — this is more effective than marking as spam because it removes you from the list rather than just filtering.
-For accounts you no longer use, delete them entirely if the option exists.
+Go through your existing accounts and unsubscribe from marketing emails you don't want.
+Use the unsubscribe link in the email.
+This works better than marking messages as spam because it removes you from their list instead of just filtering the mail.
+For accounts you don't use anymore, delete them entirely if the option exists.

-Services like JustDeleteMe maintain a directory of direct links to delete your account on hundreds of popular services.
-Reducing the number of places that have your email reduces your breach exposure.
-Some services make deletion deliberately difficult, burying the option in nested settings menus.
-JustDeleteMe rates each service by difficulty, so you know what to expect.
+Sites like JustDeleteMe keep a directory of direct links to delete your account on hundreds of popular services.
+You lower your breach exposure when you reduce the number of places that have your email.
+Some services make deletion hard by burying the option in nested settings menus.
+JustDeleteMe rates each service by difficulty so you know what to expect.

-For services that will not let you delete your account, change the email address on file to a temp email address before abandoning it.
-This does not remove your data from their servers, but it means future breaches of that service will not expose your current primary email address.
+If a site won't let you delete your account, change the email address on file to a temp email address before you abandon it.
+This doesn't remove your data from their servers, but it means future breaches of that service won't expose your current primary email address.

 07Enable breach monitoring going forward

-Sign up for breach notifications on haveibeenpwned.com so you are alerted when your email appears in a new breach.
+Sign up for breach notifications on haveibeenpwned.com so you're alerted when your email appears in a new breach.
 Firefox Monitor offers a similar service.
 When you get an alert, immediately change your password on the breached service and any other service where you used the same password.

-If you use email aliases, you will know exactly which service was breached because each service has a unique alias.
-Disable the compromised alias and create a new one if you still want to use the service.
-This level of granularity is impossible with a single shared email address.
+If you use email aliases you will know exactly which service was breached because each service has a unique alias.
+Just disable the compromised alias and create a new one if you still want to use the service.
+You can't get this level of control with a single shared email address.

-Set up monitoring for all email addresses in your tiered system — your Tier 1 and Tier 2 addresses at minimum.
-Breach alerts are most valuable when acted on quickly, so configure them to send notifications to your primary device.
+Set up monitoring for every email address in your tiered system.
+You should monitor your Tier 1 and Tier 2 addresses at a minimum.
+Breach alerts are most valuable when you act on them quickly.
+You should configure these alerts to send notifications to your primary device.

 08Use a password manager to support your email strategy

-A password manager (Bitwarden, 1Password, KeePass) is the complement to a multi-email strategy.
-It remembers which email address and password you used for each service, generates unique passwords, and alerts you to password reuse.
-Without a password manager, managing multiple email addresses and unique passwords for each service becomes impractical quickly.
+A password manager like Bitwarden, 1Password or KeePass works best when you use a multi-email strategy.
+It remembers which email address and password you used for each service.
+It also generates unique passwords for you and alerts you if you reuse a password.
+You will find it impractical to manage multiple email addresses and unique passwords for every service without using a password manager.

-Bitwarden offers a free tier that is genuinely usable.
-1Password and Dashlane charge a few dollars per month but add features like breach monitoring, secure sharing, and travel mode.
-Any of them are vastly better than reusing passwords or trying to remember which email you used for each service.
+Bitwarden has a free tier that is actually usable.
+1Password and Dashlane charge a few dollars per month but add features like breach monitoring, secure sharing and travel mode.
+All of these options are much better than reusing passwords or trying to remember which email you used for each service.

 Warnings

-• Overly aggressive privacy measures can backfire.
-If you lose access to your email aliases or temp inboxes and cannot recover important accounts, privacy has become a liability.
+• Being too aggressive with your privacy measures can backfire.
+If you lose access to your email aliases or temp inboxes and can't recover important accounts, your privacy has become a liability.
 Keep your Tier 1 email stable and backed up.

-• Privacy and anonymity are different things.
-Temp email prevents companies from having your real email address, but it does not make you anonymous.
-Your IP address, browser fingerprint, and payment methods can still identify you.
+• Privacy and anonymity are two different things.
+Temp email stops companies from getting your real email address, but it doesn't make you anonymous.
+Your IP address, browser fingerprint and payment methods can still identify you.

 • Privacy tools evolve and sometimes shut down.
-SimpleLogin was acquired by Proton in 2022, which is generally positive for privacy.
-But other services may change hands less favorably.
-Maintain a backup plan for accessing your accounts if an alias service you depend on changes its policies or goes offline.
+SimpleLogin was acquired by Proton in 2022 and that is generally positive for privacy.
+Other services may change hands less favorably.
+Keep a backup plan for accessing your accounts if an alias service you depend on changes its policies or goes offline.

 RELATED GUIDES